s15n/par-lang/README.md

 For the non-empty case, we immediately receive an item on the branch.
 Then we send it negated to the output.

-Finally, we compute the negation of the rest of the list, sending the original `list` variable (which is now one item shorter) to a recursive call.
+Finally, we start computing the negation of the rest of the list, sending the original `list` variable (which is now one item shorter) to a recursive call.
 Since we want the rest of the output to go to the original `caller`, we link this new tail with it.